There's more to WWF than pandas and tigers…

 Our ultimate goal has always been “people living in harmony with nature” - so we're about respecting and valuing the natural world and finding ways to share the Earth’s resources fairly.

 To achieve that, we spend a lot of time working with communities, with politicians and with businesses too.
-Most of the threats to wildlife and habitats come from human pressures - from conflicts over land, particularly forests, or increasing demand for food, fuel or water.
+Most of the threats to wildlife and habitats come from human pressures and increasing demand for food, fuel or water.

 Giving money to WWF - you can join up as a WWF member, or make a one-off donation, or even arrange to leave a gift in your will.
 (Find out how we spend your donations here.)